-In the Fall of 2021, Mr. Maharaj will be the Assistant Director on the World Premiere of Fire Shut Up In My Bones (Terence Blanchard / Libretto by Kasi Lemmons) at the world famous Metropolitan Opera House.
+Mr. Maharaj was recently the Assistant Director on the World Premiere of Fire Shut Up In My Bones (Terence Blanchard / Libretto by Kasi Lemmons) at the world famous Metropolitan Opera House.
 This marks a historic occasion at The Metropolitan Opera.
-For the first time, an opera by an African American composer will appear on the mainstage.
-Mr. Maharaj becomes the third person of color and the first Indo-Afro-Carribbean Assistant Director in the history of The Met to work on a mainstage opera.
+For the first time, an opera by an African American composer appeared on the mainstage.
+He is a member of Met AGMA Diversity-Equity-Inclusion Committee

 Mr. Maharaj is represented by Michael Moore of Michael Moore Agency Literary and Creatives.

 450 West 24th Street, Suite 1C New York, NY 10011